alpha-z-relative Renyi entropies

 \subsection{Limiting cases}

 We study four limiting cases of the $\alpha$-$z$-RRE: (i) limit $\alpha\to1$ and $z\to 0$, (ii) the case of infinite $\alpha$ and $z$, (iii) fixed $\alpha$ and infinite $z$, and (iv) $z=\alpha\to0$.

-To study (i) we suitably parameterized $z$ in terms of $\alpha$ as $z=r(\alpha-1)$, where $r$ is a non-zero finite real number, and considered the limit $\alpha \to 1$ (the case of fixed $\alpha\neq1$ and $z\to 0$ will be studied elsewhere \cite{KAHiai}).
-Note that $\alpha=1$ is the only point on the $\alpha$-axis where the Order Axiom (IV) is satisfied.
+To study (i) we suitably parameterize $z$ in terms of $\alpha$ as $z=r(\alpha-1)$, where $r$ is a non-zero finite real number, and consider the limit $\alpha \to 1$ (the case of fixed $\alpha\neq1$ and $z\to 0$ will be studied elsewhere \cite{KAHiai}).
+Note that $\alpha=1$ is the only value of $\alpha$ where in the limit $z\to0$ the Order Axiom (IV) is satisfied.
 For the choice $z=1-\alpha$, this yields the limit $\alpha \to 1$ of $\widehat{D}_\alpha(\rho||\sigma)$.
-In the general case in which $\rho$ and $\sigma$ do not commute, we obtain a rather surprising formula for the latter: the relative entropy, not between $\rho$ and $\sigma$, but between $\rho$ and an operator $\hat{\sigma}$ that is diagonal in the eigenbasis of $\rho$ (see Theorems~\ref{th:D10} and \ref{thm_3} for details).
+In the general case in which $\rho$ and $\sigma$ do not commute, we obtain a rather surprising formula for the latter: the relative entropy, not between $\rho$ and $\sigma$, but between $\rho$ and an operator $\widehat{\sigma}$ that is diagonal in the eigenbasis of $\rho$ (see Theorems~\ref{th:D10} and \ref{thm_3} for details).
 In the commuting case we recover the expected expression: the relative entropy of $\rho$ and $\sigma$.
 We also prove that the $\alpha$-$z$-RRE is continuous in $\rho$ and $\sigma$ in that limit.

 To study the case (ii) of infinite $\alpha$ and $z$, we use the same parametrization of $z$, and take the limit $\alpha \to \infty$.
 In this limit the $\alpha$-$z$-RRE is expressed in terms of a max-relative entropy (see Theorem~\ref{thm_4} for details).
 In particular, our result readily yields the known \cite{ML} result that in the limit $\alpha \to \infty$, the $\alpha$-QRD, $\widetilde{D}_{\alpha}(\rho||\sigma)$, reduces to the max-relative entropy $D_{\max}(\rho||\sigma)$.